How we took on one of the world’s longest direct flight with kids – and won

 After smacking Master J’s head on the fully reclined chair in front of me three times now he’s positively howling.
 With Mr Globetrotter still stuck on toilet queue duties in the aftermath of the trolley blockage, I resort to pulling out my nearly retired boobs to comfort him, utterly useless, I am completely dried up.

 Mr Globetrotter returns to assess the situation of fluffy pipe cleaners and paddle pop sticks at this point and resolves we have too much crap; next time they can have an iPad and one colouring book each.
 I’m forlornly in agreement as I admit defeat with the baby and get a bottle out.

 T + 8 hours 30 minutes

 After taking a stroll down the plane with Master J I’m suddenly envious of the second economy cabin, bathed in the natural glow of daylight they look to almost be enjoying the experience at this point.
-We go hang out the back of the plane by the loos so he can look out the window.
+We go hang out at the back of the plane by the loos so he can look out the window with the awake cabin.
 Nothing but blue water below us.

 T + 9 hours 15 minutes

 It would seem calm has descended.
 The older kids are now plugged into their iPads, there is an air of silence and peace.
 I grab my front row seat back and grab myself a drink at last.